-1. Understand what could cause the Group not to be a going concern in relation to facility headroom and covenant compliance.
-2. Review and challenge of the base case forecast produced by management, including key investment choices.
-3. Consider downside sensitivities across the base case forecast as part of going concern.
-4. Examine what controllable mitigating actions would be taken in the event of these scenarios.
-5. Perform a reverse stress test to assess under what circumstances liquidity and covenant headroom would become a risk, assess the likelihood of whether they could occur and any further mitigating actions.
-6. Conclude upon the going concern assumption.
+- 1.Understand what could cause the Group not to be a going concern in relation to facility headroom and covenant compliance. - 2.Review and challenge of the base case forecast produced by management, including key investment choices. - 3.Assess downside sensitivities across the base case. - 4.Conduct reverse stress tests to identify risks to liquidity and covenant headroom and assess their likelihood and mitigations.

-1. Understand what could cause the Group not to be a going concern in relation to facility headroom and covenant compliance.
+1. Understand what could cause our Co-op not to be a going concern in relation to facility headroom and covenant compliance.

-In making their assessment, the Directors have considered a wide range of information relating to present and future conditions, including future forecasts of profitability; cashflow and covenant compliance; and available capital resources.
-The potential scenarios which could lead to the Group not being a going concern are:

-- a.
-Not having enough cash to meet our debt liabilities as they fall due; and/or - b.
-A breach of the financial covenants implicit in our bank facility agreement.
+The Group successfully extended its revolving credit facility ("RCF") in November 2024 at £400m for 5 years to the end of November 2029.
+In making their assessment, the directors have considered a wide range of information relating to present and future conditions, including future forecasts of profitability; cashflow and covenant compliance; and available capital resources.
+The potential scenarios which could lead to our Co-op not being a going concern are: a.
+Not having enough liquidity to meet our debt liabilities as they fall due; and/or b.
+A breach of the financial covenants implicit in our bank revolving credit facility.